 See Lagostina Tri-Ply on Amazon (12 piece set app. $130)

 See Lagostina Martellata Copper Clad on Amazon (10 piece set app. $400)

 Tri-ply (and Copper "clad" ply), made in China.
 Lagostina is another brand that we wanted to love.
 It's a 100 year old Italian company, bought by Groupe SEB in 2005 (the huge French conglomerate that owns All-Clad, T-fal, and many other kitchenware brands).
-All Lagostina cookware used to be made in Italy, and if you only paid attention to their marketing, you'd probably think it still is.
+All Lagostina cookware was at one time made in Italy, and if you only paid attention to their marketing, you'd probably think it still is.
 Phrases like "Italian craftsmanship" and "Italian culture," plus an endorsement by Giada de Laurentis, are plainly meant to suggest Italian-made cookware.
 But all Lagostina cookware sold in the US is now made in China; according to their Wikipedia page, all of their cookware is now made in China.

 The Axia set linked to here has ceramic nonstick skillets.
-You are much better off buying a set with stainless skillets and supplementing with cast aluminum nonstick.
-It's cheaper, and your stomach won't do flip flops when you have to throw out that clad stainless pan that's like new on the outside.
+You are much better off buying a set with stainless skillets and supplementing with lower cost cast aluminum nonstick; your stomach won't do flip flops when you have to throw out that clad stainless pan that's like new on the outside.
 Ceramic is worse than PTFE/Teflon when it comes to longevity.

 The Martellata line has a copper exterior, but while gorgeous, the copper layer is too thin to add any actual performance enhancement.
 In fact, it appears to be an electroplated coating, no thicker than a piece of paper.
 If you want copper performance, you need significantly more copper than this (but yes, they are pretty).